 VAEC is located in one AWS GovCloud Region with two Availability Zones (AZs) designed to allow U.S. government agencies, contractors and customers to move sensitive workloads into the cloud for addressing specific regulatory and compliance requirements.
 AWS GovCloud does not manage logical access controls within the VAEC system boundary.
 VAEC offers the same level of security as other VA physical technology centers and supports existing VA security controls and certification requirements such as FISMA, HIPAA, HITECH, SAS-70, ISO 27001, FIPS 140-2 compliant end points, and PCI DSS.

-VistA Adaptive Maintenance VAEC (VAM VAEC) Security project is to deploy an application named, VistA Adaptive Maintenance (VAM) in VAEC.
-VAM VAEC, will provide complete audit, analysis, and translation of the entire VistA RPC interface into a modern machine-processable form.
+VistA Adaptive Maintenance – VA Enterprise Cloud (VAM VAEC) Security provides a complete audit, analysis, and translation of the entire VistA RPC interface into a modern machine-processable form.
 VAM VAEC, is operational and scaled for the production enterprise’s use on the VAEC CloudWatch monitoring tool in order to provide a comprehensive cloud-based VistA RPC Interface monitoring and security for all VistA systems migrated to the VAEC.

 As the VA continues to strengthen its cybersecurity profile, VAM provides a quadruple initiative of reducing the cost and complexity of maintenance for VistA systems by resolving severe security vulnerabilities within all VistA systems that migrated to VAEC, while taking full advantage of the features and scaling of VA’s new commercial cloud capabilities, and ensuring the safe, secure, and seamless continuity of veteran care and services as VistA systems are migrated to the VAEC.

-AbleVets LLC (Prime Contractor) provides VistA adaptive maintenance through enhanced Veteran data security via comprehensive VistA RPC content audit and monitoring so that all VAEC-deployed VistA systems are adequately secured.
-Over the course of the project, AbleVets will provide support for Project Management, Software Design and Development, System Testing, Cybersecurity Testing and Remediation, Performance & Regression Testing, System and Software Documentation, Risk and Defect Management, Release and Deployment, and Support for Authority to Operate (ATO), and A&A assessment.

 System Categorization

-HIGH
+Overall categorization for VAM: HIGH

-Enter your organization system categorization below.

 [Organization 2] System Categorization

 [LOW/MEDIUM/HIGH]